This is a story about why I came to care so much about everyone participating in music…

 The next music class I would come across was a guitar class my senior year in high school, but that was mostly catered to beginners – people who had never even picked up a guitar.
 By then I had been playing for a couple of years and was strumming pretty well – even if I didn’t totally know what I was doing.
 But it was fun.

 One day, while strumming on the guitar in my dorm room, a guy who lived on my floor popped his head in the door.
 “Mind if I jam with you?” he asked, saxophone in his hand.
 “Not at all.”
 Within minutes, we were jamming and writing tunes.
 He had just ran into another guitar player who was writing his own songs and said the 3 of us should get together.
 We did and a couple of weeks later, we had a band.
 Soul Shoes.
 We played outdoors a couple of times and eventually were approached by a drummer and bass player.
 Voila.
 Complete band.
 Finally I was playing gigs!
 I still had no idea what I was doing.
 But they put up with me and I was writing melodies and improvising and coming up with chord progressions.
 And having the time of my life.
 And we were pretty good.

 I was lucky enough to play out with those guys for about 4 years and then with that same lead singer/songwriter for another 6 years in Baltimore, MD.
 I will ALWAYS cherish those times.
 Writing music is what I love to do the most and I wrote more in those 10 years than I ever had before.

 But still – no formal education in music.
 I just told people I “learned by ear” and was “self-taught” and wore it like a badge.
 And I still do.
 I think if you can play in a band without any education whatsoever, you have a pretty amazing talent that should be celebrated.
 My brother is in the exact same boat and we share that sentiment.
 I love being self-taught.
-However, there will always be some missing pieces.
+However, there were always some missing pieces.